 Queries that mix the

 text type and non-text type columns in function and aggregate arguments.
-In this example, the query that executes the example function
+In this example, the query that runs the example function

 concat returns a cast error.